Ortham/testing-plugins/README.md

 testing-plugins
 ===============

 Some plugins that are to be used for testing libloadorder.
-They are all header-only, with empty author and description fields.
+They are all header-only, with empty author and description fields (excepting `Skyrim/Data/Blank.esm`, which has `v5.0` in its description field).

 The following combinations are present: